Representations: Higher order representations

 Now, assume $\rho$ is left-linear, and let $x:A\relation B$.
 Seeing $x$ as a set of pairs, we write $dx:x\to A$ for the first projection restricted to $x$ and $cx:x\to B$ for the second.
 This allows one to see the relation $x$ as the span $A\xleftarrow{dx}x\xrightarrow{cx} B$, and we get $x\eqrel dx^\ast\then cx_\ast$.
 Therefore, we obtain:

 \end{proof} This invites the notion of right-linearity: $\rho$ is \emph{right-linear} iff for every $x:A\relation B$ we have $\rho_A\then\bar \G x\leqrel\bar \F x\then\rho_B$.
-Equivalently, $\rho$ is right-linear iff for every function $f:A\to B$ we have $\F f^\ast\then\rho_A\eqrel\rho_B\then\G f^\ast$ Note that $\rho$ is right-linear iff $\rho\converse$ is left-linear.
+Equivalently, $\rho$ is right-linear iff for every function $f:A\to B$ we have $\F f^\ast\then\rho_A\eqrel\rho_B\then\G f^\ast$.
+Note that $\rho$ is right-linear iff $\rho\converse$ is left-linear.

-An important example of right-linear relation is the membership relation $\in:Id\natrel \pset$ (where $Id$ is the identity functor and $\pset$ is the powerset functor).
+An important example of right-linear relation is the membership relation $\in:Id\natrel \pset$ (where $Id$ is the identity functor).
 Indeed, for a given $f:A\to B$, the definition of the powerset functor tells us that $\pset f(X)=\setcompr{f(x)}{x\in X}$.
 This can be reformulated relationally as:

 which means $\in$ is right-linear.

 Finally, we define full linearity: \begin{definition}[linear relation] A \emph{linear} relation is a natural transformation from $\bar \F$ to $\bar \G$.
 Relationally, for every relation $x:A\relation B$ we have: